alunodoisgte/prep/offerings/README.md

 In that sense we agree a lot with the approach.

-We have prepared several project textbook/workbook combinations for the different *main focus categories* and cataloged them for browsing and searching are constantly adding more.
+We have prepared several project textbook/workbook combinations for the different *focus categories* and cataloged them for browsing and searching are constantly adding more.
 We also encourage you to explore things by creating and cataloging your own projects with the help of your mentor/instructor.
 Each project will have its own